kat-lego/kat-lego.github.io/content/post/$2-result-mini.md

 [![nuget](https://img.shields.io/badge/result.mini-gray?logo=nuget)](https://www.nuget.org/packages/Result.Mini)
 <!--more-->

 I decided to write yet another result type for c#.
-A generic type used to encapsulate the result of function calls as either a success of failure.
+A generic type used to encapsulate the result of a function call as either a success or failure.

 ## why?
-This is simply a ploy to talk about one of the many topics I find interesting (error handling), as well as show casing some cool features of c#.
+This is simply a ploy to talk about one of the many topics I find interesting (error handling), as well as showcasing some cool features of c#.

 ## requirements
-Imagine we have a function that make a call to a weather api, which uses an http client.
-The http client may throw a number of exceptions.
+Imagine we have a function that makes a call to a weather api, which uses an HTTP client.
+The HTTP client may throw any one of several exceptions.
 The GetWeather function may want to catch these exceptions and re-package them in a way that makes sense in the application's context.
-For example it may throw a RetryableErrorException or FatalErrorException if that's all that matters to the function's consumers.
+For example, it might throw a RetryableErrorException or FatalErrorException if that's all that matters to the function's consumers.

 ```cs
 public async Task<WeatherData> GetWeatherAsync()